Search Ask the Dietitian

 With great appreciation.

 I would highly recommend that before you spend your time and money educating yourself for a career, talk to dietitians about their jobs.
 Ask them about a typical day, what they like / dislike about their jobs, how they got their job, etc. Does this describe a job that you would like?
-Also, check out the salary survey of ADA members, which was published August 2001.
-You should find it in the Journal of the American Dietetic Association.
+Also, check out the salary survey of the Academy members, which was published August 2001.
+You should find it in the Journal of the Academy of Nutrition and Dietetics.
 After you read the survey ask yourself does this meet your salary expectations?

-Here are some dietitian salaries from JADA August 2001:
+Here are some dietitian salaries from 2013 compensation and benefits survey:

 My Bachelor's degree is in Dietetics with a minor in Chemistry from the University of Northern Colorado in Greeley.
 My Master's degree is in Nutrition with a minor in counseling and guidance from North Dakota State University in Fargo.
-I am registered with the American Dietetic Association and licensed in Minnesota.
+I am registered with the Academy of Nutrition and Dietetics and licensed in Minnesota.
 I did not do an internship, but completed practical experience during graduate school instead.
 I worked one year as a student dietitian at the University of Illinois Research Hospital in Chicago between my bachelor's and master's degrees.